|Published||Report Code||Available Format||Pages|

-Led Lighting Market Overview
+LED Lighting Market Overview

 GLOBAL LED LIGHTING MARKET SPLIT, BY END-USE APPLICATION, MILLION UNITS (2013 – 2023)

-Led Lighting Market Dynamics
+LED Lighting Market Dynamics

-LED Lighting Industry Competitive Landscape
+LED Lighting Market Competitive Landscape

 The global LED lighting market is highly competitive in nature, primarily due to presence of a large number of original equipment manufacturers (OEMs) in emerging markets, such as China, India, Indonesia, and Brazil.
 Some of the key companies operating in the market include Philips Lighting Holding B.V., General Electric, OSRAM Licht AG, Cree Inc., Eaton Corporation PLC, Virtual Extension, Dialight PLC, Zumtobel Group AG, Samsung Group, and Syska LED.